SimulatedANeal/xprize-songs/data/crickets/ensifera_mingkai/labels/README.md

 1 = echeme

-2 = call -- multiple echemnes in a sequence, but not quite as fast as a trill
+2 = calling song -- multiple echemnes in a sequence

 3 = trill